swade1987/swade1987.github.io/_posts/2016-10-07-my-first-month-and-apprenda.md

 So what were the highlights of my three days at HQ?

-1. Meeting the CTO [Sinclair Schuller](https://twitter.com/sschuller) for the first time face-2-face in the office gym.
+1. Meeting the CEO [Sinclair Schuller](https://twitter.com/sschuller) for the first time face-2-face in the office gym.

 2. Meeting the Client Services team and instantly battering them about their lack of English Premier League knowledge! #MickeyRooney